 Singaporean Students' guide

-Australia has long been the number one destination for Singaporeans.
-With Australia’s reputation for offering exciting and progressive world-class education programs, it is no surprise that more Singaporean students choose to study in Australia than in any other country in the world.
+Australia is a top destination for Singaporeans.
+With Australia’s reputation for offering exciting and progressive world-class education programs, it is no surprise that many Singaporean students choose to study in Australia.

 Singaporean students choose to study in Australia because it offers: